BrianSward/reading-notes/class5.md

 - __Internal CSS__ - An internal style sheet may be used if one single HTML page has a unique style.

-The internal style is defined inside the <style> element, inside the head section.
+The internal style is defined inside the \<style> element, inside the head section.

 - __Inline__ CSS - An inline style may be used to apply a unique style for a single element.

-    _Note: An inline style loses many of the advantages of a style sheet (by mixing content with presentation).
-Use this method sparingly._
+    _Note_: An inline style loses many of the advantages of a style sheet (by mixing content with presentation).
+Use this method sparingly.

 - __Multiple Style Sheets__ If some properties have been defined for the same selector (element) in different style sheets, the value from the last read style sheet will be used.

 - __Cascading Order__ What style will be used when there is more than one style specified for an HTML element?
 So, an inline style has the highest priority, and will override external and internal styles and browser defaults.